jmreidy/grunt-mocha-webdriver/README.md

 ####usePromises
 Type: Boolean

-Specifies whether to use the Promise version of the WD.js API.
+Specifies whether to use the Promise chain version of the WD.js API.
 Defaults to false (the callback version).

 ####ignoreSslErrors